-The submitter identifies a number of worksteams requiring cross departmental activity that can be well supported by a design led Master Plan for Onerahi.
+The submitter identifies a number of worksteams that can be well supported by a design led Master Plan for Onerahi.
 The submission highlights the value of the Community Led Projects approach outlined in the draft 2018 - 2028 Long Term Plan that will be used to help guide Council activity in a variety of areas from roading initiatives through to community infrastructure development that help to build a sense of place.